rinja-rs/rinja/book/src/template_syntax.md

 ## HTML escaping

-Rinja by default escapes variables if it thinks it is rendering HTML content.
+Askama by default escapes variables if it thinks it is rendering HTML content.
 It infers the escaping context from the extension of template filenames, escaping by default if the extension is one of `html`, `htm`, or `xml`.
 When specifying a template as `source` in an attribute, the